 How does a sense of polyphony enhance or challenge your creative work?

-Artist Barbara Cohen: Polyphony enhances my work in that it provides the comfort to use multi materials and intertwine them with one another.
-The use of many colors in many dimensions, overlaying colors onto old paintings, is the most gratifying technique of painting for me… call it recycling, but that where the good is, the marks from the past and meeting the crispness of the present.
+Artist Barbara Cohen: Polyphony enhances my work in that it provides the comfort to use multiple materials and intertwine them with one another.
+The use of many colors in many dimensions, overlaying colors onto old paintings, is the most gratifying technique of painting for me… call it recycling, but that is where the good is, the marks from the past and meeting the crispness of the present.

 What do you think is the role of art in regards to real-world, real-time events?
 In other words, what makes a “successful” occasional or political piece of writing or art?